-- During testing of contracts and disbursements, documentation viewed did not contain purchase orders, certificates of available funds and related support demonstrating the necessary review and written approval by management prior to the ordering of goods or services. - A written capitalization policy has not been established. - A process to determine not-to-exceed amounts on open ended contracts and certification of available funds has not been established.
+- During testing of contracts and disbursements, documentation viewed did not contain purchase orders, certificates of available funds and related support demonstrating the necessary review and written approval by management prior to the ordering of goods or services. - A written capitalization policy has not been established. - A process to determine not-to-exceed amounts on open-ended contracts and certification of available funds has not been established. - A process to review accounting estimates such as amortization income and expense, allowance for doubtful accounts and depreciation expense for reasonableness and any changes in the estimates made or needed to be made as compared to prior years.